rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/BeerCheeseDip.rst

 1. Pour half a bottle of beer into a saucepan and simmer for 2-3 minutes.
-2. Add cream cheese and stir until combined.
-Add shredded cheese and stir until combined.
+2. Stir in the cream cheese until combined, then add the shredded cheese and stir until smooth.
 3. Garnish with sliced green onions if desired.